All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 minute read

-There are innumerable benefits to planting and eating seasonal vegetables.
-Veggies grow better when planted at certain times of the year, have peak nutritional content at their optimum ripeness, and are far tastier, too!
+There are countless benefits to planting and eating seasonal vegetables.
+They thrive when they’re planted at the right time, they pack way more nutrition, and are far tastier, too!

-If you’re planning on planting a veggie garden in Melbourne, it pays to know a thing or two about the climate, and to plant seasonally.
-In this article, we’ll walk through the dos and don’ts of planting vegetables in Melbourne, from the best way to a wonderful warm season crop to growing delicious vegetables in the bleak midwinter.
+When you’re planning on planting a veggie garden in Melbourne, it pays to know a thing or two about the climate and how to plant seasonally.

 At All Green, we have an enormous number of vegetable plants for sale.
-From sweet potatoes to tomato seedlings, you’ll be astonished at our incredible range.
-Check out our stock online, or pop into one of our stores to see the plants for yourself.
-You can also get great advice from our friendly team of experts.
+From sweet potatoes to tomato seedlings, check out our stock online, or pop into one of our stores to see the plants for yourself!

 While Melbourne has its share of lovely sunny days, it’s also known for strong cold fronts and changeable weather conditions.
-Only somebody who hasn’t been to Melbourne before would dare to leave the house without at least a light jacket, no matter how picturesque the conditions might seem.
-That weather isn’t just impactful to the way we dress; it also impacts how we garden.
+That weather isn’t just impactful to the way we dress; it also impacts how we garden!
+Vegetables grown in their preferred seasons naturally handle Melbourne's conditions better than those planted at the wrong time.

 To get the best out of our vegetable planting guide for Melbourne, check what kind of soil you have in your garden and see if it needs to be replaced or replenished.

-Springtime in Melbourne is a delight, with flowers blooming and many sunshowers.
-Spring begins in September and stretches through to November — although some years, by mid-November things might start to get a bit summery.
+For leafy greens, root vegetables, and more, springtime in Melbourne is a delight, with flowers blooming and sunshowers galore.
+Spring begins in September and stretches through to November — although some years, by mid-November, things might start to get a bit summery.

 Many different vegetables will grow well in Melbourne over the spring, like carrots, capsicums, cucumbers, chillies, cabbages, cauliflowers, and celery, and that’s just the ones that start with the letter ‘c’.
 Some of our other favourite things to grow in Melbourne in springtime include: